-- Its interior is a cylinder crowned by a dome.
+- Its interior is a cylinder topped by a dome.

 A little bit of history and curiosities of the famous monument

-The Pantheon of Agrippa burned down during the Great Fire of Rome in the year 80 but was later rebuilt between 118 and 125 under the emperor Hadrian.
+The Pantheon of Agrippa burned down during the Great Fire of Rome in the year 80 but was later rebuilt between 118 and 125 under Emperor Hadrian.

 It is a true architectural feat!
-Its dome has long been the largest in the world with its 43 meters in diameter.
+Its dome has long been the largest in the world at 43 meters in diameter.

-In fact Michelangelo himself has said that the building looks angelic and not human.
+In fact Michelangelo himself has said that the building has an angelic and not human appearance.

 In 609, the Pantheon became a Christian church after being given to Pope Boniface IV.
-It also served as a mausoleum for some of the kings of Italy such as Victor Emmanuel II and other great men of the nation such as the painter Raphael.
+It also served as a mausoleum for some of Italy's kings such as Victor Emmanuel II and other great men of the nation such as the painter Raphael.

 Curious facts about the Roman Pantheon